snl-coefficient/snl_coefficient/kate-essay.md

 Mean Girls is a *Saturday Night Live* film, and other data findings
 ==================================================================

-Emily Esten and Kathrine Esten
+By Emily Esten and Kathrine Esten

 [this is just a test - under construction]